 It means you should have all your information to hand to complete your return because it’s all stored digitally.
 There are apps and software programmes, for instance, that let you copy receipts and invoices and add them into your accounts.
 Having all this information at your fingertips should mean you can easily gauge how your business is doing.
 It also gives you the option of better tax planning for the future.

 Knowing what your tax liabilities are means you will be able to plan your cash flow over the next 10 months without worrying there’s a nasty surprise around the corner.
 If you’re rushing to get your tax return in at the last minute, you’re likely to make mistakes.
 You may also find you don’t have the funds available to pay what is due.

 Doing your tax return early doesn’t mean you have to pay it straight away either.
-It just means you are better prepared and know what you have to pay before the deadline on 31st January.
+It just means, as a result you are better prepared and know what you have to pay before the deadline on 31st January.